Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

-Since the left hand side of \eqref{lem5.1_eq5} is monotone increasing while the right hand side is monotone decreasing, this together with \eqref{lem5.1_eq8} imply that $\mu_{r+1}<\mu_{r}$.
-Then by induction method, we prove that $\{\mu_r\}$ is monotone decreasing and $\mu_r>\mu$ for any $r$.
-Hence the limit of the sequence exists, which should also be a solution to \eqref{lem5.1_eq6} by continuity.
-Since $\mu>2$ is the largest solution of equation \eqref{lem5.1_eq6} by definition, it is easy to see that $\lim_{r\rightarrow \infty}\mu_r=\mu$.
+Therefore, we have proved that $\{\mu_r:r=1,2,\ldots\}$ is decreasing by induction.
+Hence the limit of the sequence exists by the monotone bounded sequence theorem.
+This limit is also a solution to \eqref{prop:as-inv-prob-bound_eq6} by the continuity property.
+Since $\mu>2$ is the largest solution to equation \eqref{prop:as-inv-prob-bound_eq6} by definition, it follows that $\lim_{r\rightarrow \infty}\mu_r\leq \mu$.
 Hence we can prove that